-The total OPEB liability as of June 30, 2021 is based on an actuarial valuation date of June 30, 2018 rolled forward to June 30, 2020, and determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The actuarially determined contribution effective for the fiscal year ending in 2021 is based on an actuarial valuation date of June 30, 2019 and was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Valuation date Actuarial cost method Asset valuation method June 30, 2018 Entry Age Normal 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Amortization method Amortization period Payroll growth rate Investment rate of return Inflation Salary increases Mortality 2013 with Level percentage of payroll 25 years, closed 2.00% 6.25% 2.30% 3.30-11.55%, varies by service RP-2000 Combined Mortality Table projected to Investment rate of return inflation, Scale BB (set-back 1 year for females) 6.25%, net of pension plan expense, including Mortality: RP-2000 Combined Mortality Table, projected to 2013 with Scale BB (set-back 1 year for females) Healthcare trend rates (Pre-65): Initial trend starting at 7.00% at January 1, 2020 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 12 years.
-The 2019 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Healthcare trend rates (Post-65): Initial trend starting at 5.00% at January 1, 2020 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 10 years.
-The 2019 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Phase-in provision Board certified rate is phased into the actuarially determined rate in accordance with HB 362 enacted in 2018.
+Valuation date June 30, 2019

+Actuarial cost method Entry Age Normal

+Asset valuation method 20% of the difference between the market value of

+assets and the expected actuarial value of assets is

+recognized

+Amortization method Level percent of pay

+Amortization period 30-year, closed period at June 30, 2019

+Payroll growth rate 2.00%

+Investment rate of return 6.25%

+Inflation 2.30%

+Salary increases 3.30-10.30%, varies by service

+Mortality

+Investment rate of return 6.25%, net of OPEB Plan expense, including

+inflation,

+Mortality System-specific mortality table based on mortality

+experience from 2013-2018, projected with the

+ultimate rates from MP-2014 mortality improvement

+scale using a base year of 2019

+Healthcare trend rates

+(Pre-65): Initial trend starting at 6.25% at January 1, 2021 and

+gradually decreasing to an ultimate trend rate of

+4.05% over a period of 13 years.
+The 2020

+premiums were known at the time of the valuation

+and were incorporated into the liability

+measurement.

+Healthcare trend rates

+(Post-65): Initial trend starting at 5.50% at January 1, 2021 and

+gradually decreasing to an ultimate trend rate of

+4.05% over a period of 14 years.
+The 2020

+premiums were known at the time of the valuation

+Phase-in provision